BirchKwok/lynsedb/README.md

 docker run -p 7637:7637 -e LYNSE_API_KEY=your_key -v lynsedb-data:/data birchkwok/lynsedb:latest
 ```

-On Windows, use this Docker image or install/run LynseDB from a Linux
+On Windows, you can run the native wheel, this Docker image, or LynseDB from a
-environment in WSL 2.
+Linux environment in WSL 2.
+The Docker image works on any host that supports
+Docker.

 Deployment examples: